-Though going into debt may seem like the only option, there are other ways.
-Debt will inevitably lead to more financial trouble, so it’s best to find an alternative.
+Those who do take on debt can quickly find themselves in over their head.
+Leaving them rushing to find a way out.
 Rather than struggling to repay your debt, it can be tempting to look to your RRSP funds for help.
-If you have been paying into RRSP for some time, using those funds to keep afloat or pay off debt may be possible.
+If you have been paying into an RRSP for some time, using those funds to keep afloat or pay off debt may be possible.
+Before moving forward, though, it’s important to understand the implications of using RRSPs to pay off debt.

 Why you shouldn’t use your RRSP to pay off debt.

-Though using RRSP to pay off debt can be viewed as a good idea by some, doing so is often not the best idea.
+Though using an RRSP to pay off debt can be viewed as a good idea by some, doing so is often not the best idea.
 Cashing out the money in your RRSP to cover your debts is not ideal for many reasons.
 Here are some examples of why:

 - Saving for Retirement Restarts.
 When using RRSP to pay off debt, you will have to restart the process of saving for retirement.
 Often, with considerably less time to save for your retirement.

 - Lose Compound Interest.
 Taking money from your RRSP will prevent the accumulation of compound interest.
-This can mean facing a significant loss as the building of additional interest is the main advantage of an RRSP.
+This can mean facing a significant loss, as the building of additional interest is the main advantage of an RRSP.

 - Withdrawn Money is Taxable.
 When capital is deducted from your annual income, it is not taxable as long as it remains within the RRSP.
 However, capital taken from the RRSP is fully taxable and must be added to your taxable income come tax time.